uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 > the residential school system owes me those lost years.
 You know, I lost my retirement; I have to keep working, I don’t have a good retirement fund because it was so late when I went to school.
-And I’ve proven that I can go to university and<!--x-->
-be successful as a teacher.
+And I’ve proven that I can go to university and <!-- page 205 -->be successful as a teacher.
 So …
 that little tiny bit of Common Experience Payment doesn’t compensate for all that loss.[^73]